 • Data Protection Impact Assessments - Under Article 35, DPIAs are required for processing that’s likely to result in high risk to individuals.
 AI-powered recruitment screening almost always meets this threshold.

-The European Data Protection Board (EDPB)'s Opinion 28/2024 (December 2024) added another layer: if an AI model was trained on unlawfully processed personal data, the model's deployment may itself be unlawful - even if the current processing appears compliant.
+Published in December 2024, the European Data Protection Board (EDPB)‘s Opinion 28/2024 added another layer.
+If an AI model was trained on unlawfully processed personal data, that model’s deployment may itself be unlawful - even if the current processing appears compliant.
 For recruiting teams, this means asking your AI vendors not just how they process data today, but how they trained their models in the first place.

 One thing worth noting: GDPR regulates what data you collect and how you process it.
 The EU AI Act regulates the decisions your tools make with that data.
 Both apply simultaneously.
 A recruiting AI tool that processes data lawfully under GDPR can still violate the EU AI Act if it lacks documentation, human oversight, or bias monitoring.
 Think of them as parallel requirements, not alternatives.